littensy/charm/README.md

 </div>

-**Charm** is a state management library that aims to bring [reactive signals](https://preactjs.com/blog/signal-boosting/) from libraries like Preact and Solid to Roblox.
-It's built on the [alien-signals](https://github.com/stackblitz/alien-signals) signal algorithm, expanding upon it further to handle a wide range of use cases, from rendering user interfaces to handling server game logic.
+**Charm** is a Roblox state management library inspired by the [reactive signals](https://preactjs.com/blog/introducing-signals/) from libraries like Preact and Solid.
+It's built on [alien-signals](https://github.com/stackblitz/alien-signals), modified for a wide range of use cases: from rendering user interfaces to handling game logic.

 **Charm works under a few core principles.**